Whole30 Food List: What to Eat and Avoid for Optimal Results

 That’s why I love the Whole30.
 This 30-day real-food eating plan is one of my favorite ways to essentially recalibrate my taste buds to crave more whole foods, calm inflammation throughout my body, and boost energy levels—things we could all benefit from come January, or after any period of overindulgence.

 For me, Whole30 strikes a nice balance of structure and freedom.
-Yes, there are strict rules about eliminating certain pro-inflammatory food groups and ingredients, but there are still a huge number of foods available to you—and what you can create with these nourishing foods is often truly amazing (check out my favorite Whole30 breakfast recipes and Whole30 dinner recipes).
+Yes, there are strict rules about eliminating certain pro-inflammatory food groups and ingredients, but there are still a huge number of foods available to you—and what you can create with these nourishing foods is often truly amazing (check out my favorite Whole30 breakfast recipes, Whole30 lunch ideas, and Whole30 dinner recipes).

 But I’ll admit, the first (and even second) Whole30 can be a bit of a learning curve.
 Even if you know the basics of what to cut out and what to eat, there are many ingredients and additives that fall into somewhat of a gray area—and unless you’re an expert, keeping track of it all can be the most stressful part!